viking-saver/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-aadj-sso-cert.md

    GET https://graph.microsoft.com/v1.0/users/{id | userPrincipalName}?$select=displayName,userPrincipalName,onPremisesDistinguishedName
    ```

 1. In the returned results, review the JSON data for the **onPremisesDistinguishedName** attribute.
 Ensure the attribute has a value and that the value is accurate for the given user.
-If the **onPremisesDistinguishedName** attribute isn't synchronized the value will be **null**
+If the **onPremisesDistinguishedName** attribute isn't synchronized the value will be **null**.

    #### Response
    <!-- {